Apple connects, Delta cuts flights

 The federal government provided aid, including loan guarantees, to US airlines after the terrorist attacks of September 11, 2001, when the number of people flying also decreased dramatically.

-CONNECT ONLINE: US telephone and cable companies.
-USA They say they will not cut off internet and cell phone service for people and small businesses who cannot pay due to the coronavirus pandemic, which is causing the shutdown and layoffs in the workplace.
+US telephone and cable companies.
+USA They say they will not cut internet and cell phone service for people and small businesses who cannot pay due to the coronavirus pandemic, which is causing workplace disruptions and layoffs.
 They will also waive late fees and make their Wi-Fi access point networks available to the public.

 The companies acted at the request of Federal Communications Commission President Ajit Pai, who also encourages, but does not require, them to take additional steps to ensure that people can stay connected to each other, to their schools, jobs, and doctors. as the country closes more and more. down.